 'Tummy time’ means giving your baby some time every day lying on their tummy.
 Your baby’s neck isn’t strong enough to support their head at first – so you always need to have a hand under their head when you’re holding them.
 When your baby is on their front, they’ll work at trying to lift their head up and this will make their neck stronger.
 Remember it’s safest for your baby to always sleep on their back (this cuts the risk of cot death), so don’t let them fall asleep on their front.

 Here are some great ways to play with your baby:

-Stroke his hands, feet or face.
+- Stroke their hands, feet or face.

-- Blow gently on his tummy.
+- Blow gently on their tummy.